eltariel/eltariel.github.io/_drafts/6-haley-not-really-a-mad-dash.md

 Mike gave me the details for the medevac that was being set up just in case, then Daniel and I headed towards the rendezvous point near the village.
 Once we left the outskirts of the city, Daniel unwrapped the radio from its improvised Faraday cage and contacted SELF.

-> Daniel: This is Daniel Thorsson calling SELF.
+> Daniel: This is Daniel Thorson calling SELF.
 Medical assistance required.
-Repeat: Daniel Thorsson calling SELF.
+Repeat: Daniel Thorson calling SELF.
 Medical assistance required.
 > Diane: Acknowledged, Daniel.
 It's good to hear your voice again.
 How can we be of assistance?
 > Daniel: I have a ton of broken bits and I'm not sure where to start.
 Haley's bringing me back on Mike's bike.
 Mike mentioned a medevac?
 > Diane: Ahh, negative on the medevac.
 The drone can't carry the two of you, and Haley's probably better to bring you back herself... just in case.